JunseokLee42/human-eval/README.md

     \ndef

 ## Cautions
-1. The files, `input.txt` and `printing.py` should be located on the same directory.
+1. The files, `input.txt` and `printing.py` should be located in the same directory.

 2. It might occur errors if the annotation includes in some escape sequences like '\n\n'.